LECbg/django-admin2/docs/ref/api.rst

 ``api/v0/``.

 If the API has changed in a backwards-incompatible way we will increase the API version to the next number.
-So you can be sure that you're frontend code should keep working even between updates to more recent django-admin2 versions.
+So you can be sure that your frontend code should keep working even between updates to more recent django-admin2 versions.